emilkaram/Self-Driving-Cars-extended-kalman-filter-c-Project-udacity--Term2--Project1/README.md

 call the update step for either the lidar or radar sensor measurement.

-In case of radarmesurments I converted from polar to cartesian coordinates ekf_.x_ << rho * cos(phi), rho * sin(phi), rhodot * cos(phi), rhodot * sin(phi);
+In case of radar measurements I converted from polar to cartesian coordinates ekf_.x_ << rho * cos(phi), rho * sin(phi), rhodot * cos(phi), rhodot * sin(phi);